CPQ and ARM are Built for Different Revenue Control Models

 - Preserve architectural flexibility.
 Unplanned coexistence hardens dependency.
 A defined exit plan keeps future revenue design choices deliberate and adaptable.

-Get CPQ to RCA Migration Advisory
+Get CPQ to ARM Migration Advisory